WELCOME TO THE 24th ANNUAL BERRYMAN TRAIL RACES!

 All registered runners who complete two loops will receive a 50-Mile Finisher medal.

-50-Mile: First Female and First Male Over-All and Masters (40+) Winners will receive plaques.
+First Female and First Male Over-All finishers will receive plaques.

-Marathon: First Female and First Male finishers in the following categories will receive plaques:
+First male and female finishers in the following categories will also receive special awards:

 Grand Masters (50-59)